ds5110/git-intro/conda.md

 ## 2. Install some basics

-If you don't have them already...
+If you don't have them already, you can install `make` and `git` with conda...
 ```
 conda install -c conda-forge make
 conda install -c conda-forge git